 2. Data Preparation and Analysis¶

-This is the second notebook which contains componets 2 and 3 of the assignment.
+• This is the second notebook which contains componets 2 and 3 of the project.

 import http.client